 Few groups experience the burden of chronic disease more than people with mental illness.

-This project aims to develop a feasible, cost-effective model for the provision of preventive health care for people with mental illness who are receiving treatment through community managed organisations.
+This project aimed to develop a feasible, cost-effective model for the provision of preventive health care for people with mental illness who receive treatment through community-managed organisations.

 Community managed organisations: a potential role in addressing the chronic disease burden among people with mental illnessProject title